 - A written reason for applying for a Working Holiday Visa typed on A4 paper

-- Either ￡2,500 in cleared funds, or ￡1,500 in clear funds and a return or onward journey ticket or a receipt for such.
-In either case, bank statements covering the three months prior to the application date must be shown.
+- Either ￡2,500 in cleared funds, or ￡1,500 in cleared funds along with appropriate evidence that the applicant is in possession of travel ticket to and from Japan (i.e. an outbound and return/onward journey ticket or a receipt for such).
+In either case, bank statements in the applicant's name covering the three months prior to the application date must be shown as proof of funds.

 (Traveller's cheques, credit cards, loans and overdrafts are not acceptable as evidence of sufficient funds)

-(In the case of a married couple applying for two visas, the minimum amounts are ￡4,500 and ￡2,500 respectively.)
+(In the case of a married couple applying together for two Working Holiday Visas, the minimum amounts are ￡4,500 and ￡2,500 respectively.)

 - *In some cases, additional documents may be required.